Particular/docs.particular.net/servicepulse/usage.md

 - [Detected endpoints](#viewing-usage-summary-detected-endpoints)
 - [Detected broker queues](#viewing-usage-summary-detected-broker-queues)

 For each endpoint and queue, the maximum daily throughput is displayed.
-This can be helpful in seeing how the system is growing over time, and hence getting an understanding of which [tier](https://particular.net/pricing) the endpoint belongs to for licensing purposes.
+This can be helpful to see how the system is changing over time, and hence get an understanding of which [tier](https://particular.net/pricing) the endpoint belongs to for licensing purposes.

 ### Detected endpoints